teejee2008/timeshift/README.md

 *   Number of snapshots to retain can be specified for each level

 *   Boot snapshots provide an additional level of backup and are created every time the system starts.
-Boot snapshots are deplayed by 10 mins so that system startup is not affected.
+Boot snapshots are created with a delay of 10 mins so that system startup is not affected.

 ![](images/settings_schedule.png)

 ### Rsync & BTRFS Snapshots

 * Supports rsync snapshots on all systems

 * Supports BTRFS snapshots on BTRFS systems

+It is strongly recommended to use BTRFS snapshots on systems that are installed on BTRFS partition.
+BTRFS snapshots are perfect byte-for-byte copies of the system.
+Nothing is excluded.
+BTRFS snapshots can be created and restored in seconds, and have very low overhead in terms of disk space.

   ![](images/settings_rsync.png)